The Surinam Toad: A Strange Amphibian and Unusual Egg Care

 The animal's mottled and drab colour, its flat body, and its habit of lying motionless on the bottom of a pond or stream make it look like plant debris or a dead and decaying body.
 This is probably a very useful feature for disguising the toad in the wild, since it's often an ambush hunter.

 The Surinam toad is almost completely aquatic, although it does move over land when its watery habitat dries up or during heavy rains.
 It comes to the water surface every half hour or so to breathe air, but it can stay underwater for an hour or more.

 The toad doesn’t have a tongue or teeth.
-It either probes sediments for food with its long and sensitive fingers or it waits to ambush its prey.
-It sweeps the prey into its mouth with its fingers or lunges at its prey with its mouth, using suction to ingest the food.
-The Surinam toad eats worms, insects, crustaceans and fish.
+It either probes sediments for food with its long and sensitive fingers or waits to ambush its prey.
+It sweeps the prey into its mouth with its fingers or lunges at it with its mouth, using suction to ingest the food.
+The Surinam toad eats worms, insects, crustaceans, and fish.

 Like fish, the toad has a lateral line on each side of its body.
 This organ developed in fish as an adaptation to aquatic life and is sensitive to water motion.
 The lateral line helps the toad to detect the movement of other animals in the water and is probably a valuable tool for detecting prey.

 The video below shows the paired swim during egg laying in the Sabana Surinam toad (Pippa parva).
 This animal is a relative of the Surinam toad.